hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 In practice, the slope raster is georeferenced, and therefore, we have to use some pixel coordinates relative to the coordinate system origin.
 For this purpose, we need two more functions:

-* One function to calculate the pixel-index related offset that we will name `coords2offset`, which returns the x-y shift in the form of "number of pixels" (a sequence of two *integer*s, one for *x* and one for *y* shift).
+* One function to calculate the pixel-index related offset that we will name `coords2offset`, which returns the x-y shift in the form of "number of pixels" (a sequence of two *integer* numbers, one for *x* and one for *y* shift).
 * The [above-defined `get_srs`](#reproject) function.

 The `coords2offset` function looks like this: